 - Certificate of Admission (issued by the school)

-The whole process can be broken down into 4 simple steps.
 It’s vital to remember that this is an immigration procedure, meaning details are everything.
-Nothing can be left out or there’ll be a chance that your application may be declined.
+Nothing can be left out, or there’ll be a chance that your application may be declined.
+The whole process can be broken down into four simple steps.

 - Choose a School